Gabon men's national basketball team

-The Gabon men's national basketball team (French: Équipe nationale de basket-ball du Gabon) representing Gabon in men's international basketball competitions, It is administrated by the Gabon Basketball Federation.
+The Gabon men's national basketball team (French: Équipe nationale de basket-ball du Gabon) representing Gabon in men's international basketball competitions, It is administered by the Gabon Basketball Federation.

 At the AfroBasket 2015, Gabon finished 8th, its best placement ever.

 Competitive record

 AfroBasket

 Gabon has participated at the AfroBasket (previously the FIBA Africa Championship) three times, its best result being the quarter-finals in 2015.

+AfroCan

 African Games

 Basketball was part of the African Games until 2015.
 Later, it was replaced by the 3x3 version.